Sergi Martínez: Professional career

-FC Barcelona (2019-2024)
+FC Barcelona (2019–2024)

-In October 2019, Martínez made his professional debut with the FC Barcelona first team in a Liga ACB game against CB Gran Canaria, during the 2019-20 season.
+In October 2019, Martínez made his professional debut with the FC Barcelona first team in a Liga ACB game against CB Gran Canaria, during the 2019–20 season.
 Still a reserve team player, Martínez played in the LEB Plata during the season.
 In October 2020, Martínez made his EuroLeague debut.
-He started being a usual in the first team roster during the 2020-21 season and officially joined the FC Barcelona roster in the 2021-22 season.
+He started being a usual in the first team roster during the 2020–21 season and officially joined the FC Barcelona roster in the 2021–22 season.
 He would extend his contract with Barcelona in July 2023, reaching an agreement to play the next season on loan with Bàsquet Girona.

-He would join Bàsquet Girona on loan in July 2023, playing in the 2023-24 ACB with the Fontajau-based team.
+He would join Bàsquet Girona on loan in July 2023, playing in the 2023–24 ACB with the Fontajau-based team.
 In June 2024, FC Barcelona decided not to activate a one year option on Martínez's contract, effectively ending the player's spell at Barcelona.
 With Barcelona, Martínez won 2 Liga ACB trophies (2021, 2023) and 2 Spanish Cups (2021, 2022).

-Bàsquet Girona (2024-present)
+Bàsquet Girona (2024–present)

 Martínez was officially announced as a Bàsquet Girona player on June 27, 2024, having played the previous season with the Catalans on loan.
-He averaged 4.3 points per game and 4.7 rebounds in 28 games during the 2024-25 ACB season, helping Girona secure a spot in the 2025-26 ACB.
+He averaged 4.3 points per game and 4.7 rebounds in 28 games during the 2024–25 ACB season, helping Girona secure a spot in the 2025–26 ACB.

+At the start of the 2025–26 season, he was named team captain for Girona.
+On April 28, 2026 he signed a contract extension linking him to Girona until 2028.